sdiehl/wiwinwlh/tutorial.md

 Type Holes
 ----------

-Since GHC 7.8 we have a new tool for debugging incomplete programs by means of *typed holes*.
+Since the release of GHC 7.8, *typed holes* allow for debugging incomplete programs.
 By placing an underscore on any value on the right hand-side of a declaration GHC will throw an error during type-checker that reflects the possible values that could placed at this point in the program to make the program type-check.